 Leading self-driving cars companies recruit professionals from a variety of disciplines.
 Engineering for self-driving cars includes the following job titles:

 - Autonomous driving validation engineer

 It is not a secret that engineers working in self-driving cars companies are well paid.

 According to PayScale, the average base salary for Autonomous Vehicle Systems Engineering is $102,000.

 Experienced workers earn up to $200,000.

-What you should expect from Top Self-Driving Cars Companies to offer?
+What to expect from Top Self-Driving Cars Companies?